Connecticut Birth Records Search

 The agency in charge of all Connecticut birth records is the Department of Public Health.

-Connecticut keeps birth records private until they are 100 years old.
+CT birth records are private until they are 100 years old.
 Then they become public records.
 The only people who can have access to a copy of your birth certificate are: you if you are 18 or older, your parents, a spouse, siblings, your children, grandchildren, your legal guardian, attorney, a state or a federal agency, local health director of the town you were born, a chief elected official where the birth occurred and a member of the genealogical society

 Table of Contents